koompi/koompi.org/content/faqs/_index.en.md

 {{< faq "Can KOOMPI OS be able to install Spotify ?" >}}
 Of Course, you can install it.
 [Visiting here to know how to install applications in KOOMPI OS](https://www.koompi.org/applications/).
 {{< notice note >}}
-As you know spotify is not available in some countries !!
+As you know Spotify is not available in some countries !!
 {{< /notice >}}
+{{</ faq >}}

+{{< faq "Can KOOMPI OS run with IOS ?" >}}
+In the meantime, our software isn't supporting the IOS system yet, but we are looking forward to doing it.
 {{</ faq >}}

 {{< faq "Can KOOMPI OS run with IOS ?" >}}